zio/zio-connect/docs/index.md

 The following connectors are available.
 These are submodules and are imported individually:

-`zio-connect-couchbase` - Couchbase connector uses the [Couchbase Java Client][couchbase-java-client] under the hood.
+`zio-connect-couchbase` - Couchbase connector.
 See [couchbase-connector-examples][couchbase-connector-examples]

 `zio-connect-file` - Filesystem connector.
 See [file-connector-examples][file-connector-examples]